ptsource/PolyDraw/README.md

+# Introduction to Polygonal modeling

+Polygonal modeling is an approach for modeling objects by representing or approximating their surfaces using polygons.
+Polygonal modeling is well suited to scanline rendering and is therefore the method of choice for real-time computer graphics.
+Alternate methods of representing 3D objects include NURBS surfaces, subdivision surfaces, and equation-based representations used in ray tracers.
+See polygon mesh for a description of how polygonal models are represented and stored.

 # PTSourceDraw3D

-PTSourceDraw3D is a 3D modeller, for creating or modifying 3D objects using a mesh of 3D points.Exports to WebVR A-Frame with template.
+PTSourceDraw3D is a 3D polygonal modeller, for creating or modifying 3D objects using a mesh of 3D points and parametric NURBS Curves .Exports to WebVR A-Frame with template.

 ## Features